gileshd/boolean-circuits-mech-interp/README.md

 This repository contains research code for investigations into the mechanistic interpretability of neural networks trained to implemented Boolean circuits.

+## Installation

+Alongside example scripts notebooks this repository contains `boolean_circuits` a python library containing research code.

+To install the library clone this repo and run

+`pip install -e .`

 ## Repository Structure